 Each month, we hold a chapter gathering like others nationwide.
-EAA's founder Paul Poberezny, said that successful EAA events always include three elements: Aviation, Education, and Social.
-And do we miss the normal "social"!
-With food, of course!
+EAA's founder Paul Poberezny, said that successful EAA events always include three elements: Aviation, Education, and So-

 We've shifted gears this past year from meeting at Copper Canyon Café to online via Zoom, still at 6 PM, the 3rd Tuesday every month.
 We've started and ended with "informal chat" time and aviation/education presentations have worked fine.
 Unlike some chapters, we've done well to at least keep in contact this past year.
 And between starting our RV12 build, scholarships, individual builds, and fundraising, a core of members have kept BUSY!